sm-abdullah/SmExtensionMethods/README.md

-SmExtensionMethodsUtlity
+SmExtensionMethods
 ========================

-C# extension methods Utlity <br>
+C# extension methods Utility <br>
 it contains bunch of nice utlity methods
 <h2> How to use ? </h2>